Jon Stevens: 1986–1992: Noiseworks and Jesus Christ Superstar

-In 1992, Stevens played the role of Judas in the Australian production of Jesus Christ Superstar.
+In 1992, Stevens played the role of Judas in an Australian production of Jesus Christ Superstar.
 A cast recording album was released in July 1992, which peaked at number 1 and was the highest selling album in Australia in 1992.

 1993–1999: Solo work – Are U Satisfied and Circle

 In 1993, Stevens signed with Columbia Records and released his third solo studio album, Are U Satisfied, which peaked at number 27 on the ARIA Charts.

 In 1994, Stevens recorded "Don't Knock My Love" with Kate Ceberano for her album Kate Ceberano and Friends.

 and released "Last One Standing For You" with Black Sorrows and a cover of the Temptations' "I Wish It Would Rain" with all proceeds from the song benefitting drought-stricken farmers.

 In 1996, Stevens released his fourth studio album, Circle.
 In 1997, he recorded a cover of Frankie Goes To Hollywood's "Two Tribes".
 It was also the time in Australia when rugby league was going through a change with the split to "Super League".
 Television hosts, Foxtel, decided to use this song as their theme song for the series.

 Stevens co-wrote the official song for the Sydney 2000 Olympics torch relay, entitled "Carry the Flame", with Barbara Griffin, who arranged the composition.